thedhanawada/me/index.md

 ## Career Objective

 A seasoned Information Technology professional with over five years of experience developing software tools and helping organizations manage technology delivery.
-I am trained and experienced in assessing enterprise IT infrastructure and process delivery and optimizing them to enhance performance and delivery.
-Through my knowledge and experience, I have helped bootstrap technology infrastructure and built technology services for not-for-profit organizations that enabled the organization to achieve its business objectives.
+I have experience in developing desktop and web applications and scaling them to large volumes of users.
+As a result of my knowledge and experience, I have helped organizations bootstrap technology and create services to enable them to achieve their business objectives.
 I am seeking challenging opportunities within an organization so that I may apply my skills and knowledge to achieve the organization's goals

 ## Education